gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 ### Advanced 4

-Define a method that when passed an `ArrayList` of `Integer` objects, returns the longest sequence that occurs more than once in the list.
+Define a function that when passed an `ArrayList` of `Integer` objects, returns the longest sequence that occurs more than once in the list.
 Return first such sequence in case of a tie.

 Some input-output mappings: